 Staff recommends denial of the proposed project.
-The standard of review for the project is the Chapter 3 policies of the Coastal Act.
+The standard of review for the project is the Chapter 3 policies of the Coastal Act and the requirement that the permitted development will not prejudice the ability of the local government to prepare a local coastal program that is in conformity with those policies.

 The applicant requests after-the-fact approval of an existing, unpermitted concrete, asphalt, and aggregate recycling facility on the western approximately 3 acre portion of a 4.9 acre parcel at 909 South Kellogg Avenue in the City of Goleta (Santa Barbara County).
 The existing, unpermitted recycling facility produces building materials such as Class 2 road base and other construction materials.
-The facility includes two material stockpile areas.
-The raw material stockpile for the concrete and asphalt/aggregate totals approximately 22,490 sq. ft. and is located in the northwest portion of the site.
-The finished road base/building material stockpile (crushed and screened) totals approximately 22,755 sq. ft. and is located south of the raw material stockpile.
-The concrete crushing/recycling operations area is located between the stockpiles.
-The material stockpiles (raw and finished) are proposed to be limited to a maximum height of 23 feet above grade.
-The facility also includes the request for after-the-fact approval of an existing 960 sq. ft., 11 ft. high office trailer with an entry platform, stairway and ramp, an approximately 12 ft. wide by approximately 80 ft. long existing vehicle scale with concrete aprons with minor grading, a 16 ft. wide perimeter road around the raw material stockpile, a 20 ft. wide perimeter road around the finished material stockpile, seven employee/commercial parking spaces, one handicap parking space, bike parking, and other vehicle and equipment parking and material storage.
+The applicant proposes to reconfigure the existing facility to provide a 50 ft. buffer from the riparian canopies of Old San Jose Creek on the west side of the site and a tributary drainage on the north side of the site.
+The proposed facility includes a vehicle scale; an approximately 20,000 sq. ft. raw material stockpile area; an approximately 20,000 sq. ft. finished material stockpile area; equipment storage; and crushing operation area for crusher, screening plant, and radial stacker equipment.
+Raw material is crushed using an electrical-powered portable impact crusher, and fed into the electric/hydraulic powered screening plant, and an electrical powered radial stacker places the finished product onto the stockpile.
+In addition, the proposed project includes construction/installation of new fencing; gates; concrete "k-rail" barriers; a new concrete curb and swale for runoff; and habitat enhancement within the 50 ft. wide riparian buffer from Old San Jose Creek using native plants.
+The proposed project also includes removal of an existing, unpermitted 960 sq. ft. office trailer with entry platform stairway and ramp.
 At present, the westernmost portion of the property is also being used for the unpermitted storage of approximately 60 inoperable salvage automobiles, but rather than seeking after-the-fact authorization for that storage, those are proposed to be removed as part of the proposed project.

 The majority of the project site is relatively flat, with little to no vegetation, with the exception of a 460 foot-long stretch of native riparian vegetation along the riparian corridor of Old San Jose Creek, an urbanized ephemeral creek that forms the western boundary of the subject property.
 The creek supports a mature riparian canopy along its banks that is dominated by arroyo willow (Salix lasiolepis) and black cottonwood (Populus balsamifera ssp. trichocarpa), but also containing coast live oak (Quercus agrifolia) and Fremont's cottonwood (Populus fremontii).
 Commission Staff Ecologist, Dr. Jonna Engel, has determined that Old San Jose Creek and its riparian vegetation meet the Coastal Act definition of an Environmentally Sensitive Habitat Area (ESHA).
 There is also an approximately 250-foot long east/west flowing unnamed drainage that is perpendicular to Old San Jose Creek just beyond the northwest corner of the subject property that supports riparian vegetation, dominated by arroyo willow (Salix lasiolepis).
-Dr. Engel has determined that the riparian vegetation associated with this drainage meets the Coastal Act definition of an ESHA.
+Dr. Engel has determined that the riparian vegetation associated with this drainage meets the Coastal Act definition of an ESHA as well.